-B.A. in Art The Art Program offers a major in visual art leading to the Bachelor of Arts degree.
+B.A. in Art The Department of Visual Arts offers a major in visual art leading to the Bachelor of Arts degree.
 The purpose is to give students a strong foundation in visual art within the framework of a liberal arts curriculum and to prepare those students planning to pursue graduate studies in studio art.
 The art major is exposed to a wide range of studio experiences and skills and a solid background in the history of art.
 Major emphasis is placed on the fundamentals of drawing and painting.
 In addition, students are required to take, or elect to take, printmaking, digital imaging, photography, sculpture, and ceramics.
 The rich exposure to art which is available in New York City makes the study of visual arts at Wagner an exceptionally valuable experience.

 REQUIREMENTS FOR A MAJOR IN ART (B.A.)
 Art Majors will complete 13 units in the following manner: